-- Release of information (ROI)—an ROI specifies what inform about a client can be shared with other agencies.
-This is essential for development of transition case plans and monitoring of those plans.
+- Release of information (ROI)—an ROI specifies that inform about a client can be shared with other agencies.
+This is essential for the development of transition case plans and monitoring of those plans.

 - Interagency agreement or memorandum of understanding—as discussed above, MOUs may specify an agency's agreement to participate in an initiative; address details about the use of resources, such as redeployed staff; and clarify data and information that will be collected and shared.